“One of the most precious things on a world scale…is the Columbia River Wetlands.” Robert Bateman

 - A year-round prohibition on towing persons on water skis, surfboards or other similar equipment in the main channel of the Columbia River at any time.

-From now until May 2, 2016, you have an opportunity to support the third and final part of the boating regulation, limiting boats to 20 hp on the upper Columbia River, between Fairmont Hot Springs and Donald (excluding Lake Windermere).
-Take a moment to personalize our pre-made form and voice your support for this important regulation.
+In 2016, the third part of the boating regulation, limiting boats to 20hp on the upper Columbia River, between Fairmont Hot Springs and Donald (excluding Lake Windermere) was enacted!